Er-AP/05_Predict-Traffic-Congestion_202401100400065_AyushPatel/README.md

 # 5_Predict-Traffic-Congestion_202401100400065_AyushPatel
-This project aims to predict traffic congestion levels—High, Medium, or Low—based on traffic sensor data.
-With the increasing need for smarter traffic management in urban areas, this machine learning solution provides a reliable way to classify congestion levels and support proactive traffic planning
+🚦 Traffic Congestion Prediction with Random Forest This project uses machine learning to predict traffic congestion levels (High, Medium, Low) based on sensor count, average vehicle speed, and time of day.
+It applies a Random Forest Classifier to analyze the data and classify congestion effectively.

+The dataset is explored using visualizations like histograms, bar charts, boxplots, and heatmaps to understand trends and relationships.
+After encoding categorical variables, the model is trained and tested using an 80/20 split.

+The model’s performance is evaluated using a classification report and confusion matrix, showing strong accuracy and reliability.

+This tool can assist city planners and traffic authorities in making smarter, data-driven decisions for traffic management.